Why stay at The Vagabond During World Cup

 Rideshare, Uber, or Taxi Lyft

 Expect major surge pricing on match days.
 A ride that normally costs $25 to $30 can jump to $60 to $100 around kickoff.
-Drop-off works.
+Drop-off is usually manageable.
 Pickup after 65,000 fans exit the stadium all at once is more chaotic, so we suggest you bring extra patience.

 Pros: Door-to-door convenience.
 No driving required.